OUR ETHOS

 All our garments are made from end of roll fabrics, the remnants created during the cutting of our garments go to making our accessories and the tiny leftover scraps are either donated to local craft projects, textile recycled or made into scrap kits so you can take part in the handmade joy and get crafty at home.

-We are proud to be working with RePack to provide an innovative circular packaging system.
+We are proud to offer reusable soft packaging to provide an innovative circular packaging system.
 Want to know more?